petri-labs/mokita/scripts/approximations/README.md

 This is a shorter and simpler version of `main` that isolates the 13-parameter Chebyshev Rational approximation of e^x.
 We are planning to use it in production.
-Therefore, we need to perform coefficient truncations to 36 decimal points (the max `mokimath` supported precision).
+Therefore, we need to perform coefficient truncations to 36 decimal points (the max `osmomath` supported precision).
 This truncation is applied to `exponent_approximation_choice` but not `main`.

 ## Configuration